artyomkorchagin/hhru-tg-bot/README.md

 # HH.ru Job Notifier Bot

-A simple Telegram bot written in Go that connects to the [HH.ru API](https://api.hh.ru/) and notifies users about new job vacancies matching their CV or job preferences.
+A simple Telegram bot written in Go that connects to the [HH.ru API](https://api.hh.ru/) and notifies users about new job vacancies matching their CV.

 ---